abourget/fde-mtl/content/sessions/2019-2020/first-decisions.en.md

 ---

-During the year 2019-2020, FDE Montreal offers the **First Decisions** course in Dorval.
+During the year 2019-2020, FDE Montreal offers the **First Decisions** course in the West Island.

 *NOTE*: A minimum of 15 registered couples is required before this course is confirmed.
 There is also a maximum of 30 couples for this session.

+The location will be confirmed soon.

 ---